 by Mike Ratliff

-But as he considered these things, behold, an angel of the Lord appeared to him in a dream, saying, “Joseph, son of David, do not fear to take Mary as your wife, for that which is conceived in her is from the Holy Spirit.
-She will bear a son, and you shall call his name Jesus, for he will save his people from their sins.”
-(Matthew 1:20-21 ESV)
+20 But when he had considered this, behold, an angel of the Lord appeared to him in a dream, saying, “Joseph, son of David, do not be afraid to take Mary as your wife; for the Child who has been conceived in her is of the Holy Spirit.
+21 She will bear a Son; and you shall call His name Jesus, for He will save His people from their sins.”
+Matthew 1:20-21 (NASB)

 If you have not done so already, read the passage I placed at the top of this post (Matthew 1:20-21).
 The name “Jesus” is the Greek equivalent of the Hebrew name “Joshua,” which means, “Yahweh is salvation” or “Yahweh saves.”
 This name described His mission, which was given to Him by the Father.
 What was it?
 It was to save His people from their sins.
 This salvation is the Good News or Gospel, but what exactly does it mean to be saved from one’s sins?
 Carefully read the following passage which describes what it means to “be still in your sins” when the Day of God’s Wrath does come.